-- Remind the candidates that discipleship means accepting Jesus' invitation to believe in him by learning about him and living according to his teachings. - Point out the word "discipleship" in the acrostic.
+- Point out the word "discipleship" in the acrostic.
 Then call on volunteers to take turns reading aloud the words and what they mean in our lives. - Have the candidates take turns choosing one of the words from the acrostic and its explanation and telling how they can make it part of their lives.

-Help the group visualize the meaning of discipleship by acting out skits related to the theme, if time allows.
+Help the class visualize the meaning of discipleship by acting out skits related to the theme.

-- Organize the young people into groups of four or five. - Instruct the group members to work together to develop a skit on discipleship.
+- Organize the class into groups of four or five. - Instruct the group members to work together to develop a skit on discipleship.
 Explain that their skit can present ways of living as disciples or can focus on Jesus' call to discipleship and our response. - Allow time for the candidates to develop their scripts and practice their skits.
-Encourage them to assign a role to every member of the group. - Invite the groups to take turns presenting their skits.
+Encourage them to assign a role to every member of the group. - Invite the groups to take turns presenting their skits to the class.